Childhood National Immunization Coverage Survey (CNICS)

 Data sources and methodology

-The target population for this survey is children aged 2, 7, 10 to 14 (girls) and 17 years old, living in the 10 provinces and three territories, not residing in institutions or reserves.
+The target population for this survey is children aged 2, 7, 14 and 17 years old, on March 1st, 2017, living in the 10 provinces and three territories, not residing on First Nations reserves and not institutionalized.

-The content was developed in coordination with the Public Health Agency (PHAC).
-The survey content was tested by the Questionnaire Design Research Centre of Statistics Canada in one-on-one interviews in participants' homes prior to collection.
+The survey content of the 2011 CNICS was developed in collaboration with the Public Health Agency (PHAC).
+The survey content was tested by the Questionnaire Design Research Centre (QDRC) of Statistics Canada in one-on-one interviews in participants' homes prior to collection.
+There were no significant content changes in 2013 and 2015.
+New survey content was developed in 2017 and tested by the QDRC in one-on-one interviews in testing facilities in Vancouver, Montreal and Ottawa.

-Data collection for the CNICS is comprised of three components.
-The first component is a computer assisted telephone interview (CATI) during which the parent answers survey questions about their child's immunizations.
-The completion of the telephone interview triggers the second component, a mail out/mail back Parent Consent form, which is sent to respondents who agreed at the time of the interview to give written consent to Statistics Canada to contact their immunization provider(s).
-The third component is the Immunization Record Request form, a mail out/mail back questionnaire sent to the child's immunization provider(s) who fills it out with the child's immunization history (name of vaccination and date given).
-The data provided by the immunization providers are used to enhance the parent reported data.
+Data collection for the CNICS is comprised of multiple components.
+The first component is a computer assisted telephone interview (CATI) during which the person most knowledgeable about the child's immunizations (PMK), provides information about vaccines the child has received and answers questions regarding their knowledge, attitudes and beliefs about immunization.
+The completion of the telephone interview triggers the second component, a mail out/mail back consent form, which is sent to respondents who have agreed to provide written consent to Statistics Canada to contact the child's health care provider(s) to obtain their child's vaccine history.
+The third component is the Immunization Record Request form, a mail out/mail back questionnaire sent to the child's health care provider(s) who fill(s) out and returns the form with the child's detailed immunization history.
+The data from the health care providers are used to enhance the PMK reported data.

 This is a sample survey with a cross-sectional design.

-The main objective of this survey is to produce estimates of coverage for childhood vaccines for children aged 2, 7, 10-14 (girls) and 17 years old at the national level.
+The main objective of the 2017 CNICS is to produce provincial and territorial estimates of immunization coverage for children age 2 years old and national estimates of immunization coverage for children and youth aged 7, 14 and 17 years old.
 The target population is stratified by age and by province and territory to ensure that the sample is representative while remaining efficient.
-It was determined that a sample of approximately 2,800 units would yield the desired accuracy.
+It was determined that a sample of 14,960 units would yield the desired accuracy.

 Responding to this survey is voluntary.